koppathachan/memoizer/README.md

 generic exists.
 This is my attempt at writing one.

-So far this works only with javascript module syntax(.mjs) and will break with anything other than a single line function expression.
+So far this works only with javascript module syntax(.mjs) and will break with anything other than arrow functions.

 ## Usage: